-At Neighbor to Neighbor we are doing local, interpersonal work with refugees and immigrants.
+At Neighbor to Neighbor we are working on systemic barriers at the State level.
 But this work is linked to a bigger story.
 Let us learn to listen to the stories of our neighbors both here and around the world.

 From Their Homes

 To stay connected to what’s happening with Neighbor to Neighbor, follow us on facebook.